 That the event, produced by Rafanelli Events Management, went smoothly is a tribute to the unflappable team at PORT and the can-do spirit that drives this industry.
 It helped, of course, that PORT and its staff are so familiar with TD Garden.
 "Our install department supports almost all of the lighting in the bowl, as well as all of the color-changing lighting inside and outside of the building," Edmondson says.

 "We also design the pre-game light shows for both the Celtics and Bruins."
 Edmondson adds that, several years ago, PORT installed a lighting system in TD Garden, mostly consisting of Robe BMFL WashBeams and Pointes.
-Brought in for the event were, from Robe, 12 FORTEs, 33 iFORTEs, 48 MegaPointes, and three Robospots; from Martin by Harman, 16 MAC Aura XIPs, and 56 MAC Aura PXLs; 32 Ayrton Zonda 9 FX units; 12 Chauvet Professional Color STRIKE Ms; 12 Chroma-Q Color Force 72s and Chroma-Q Color Force 48s; and eight ETC Fos4 PL 16s panels.
+Brought in for the event were, from Robe, 12 FORTES, 33 iFORTES, 48 MegaPointes, and three Robospots; from Martin by Harman, 16 MAC Aura XIPs, and 56 MAC Aura PXLs; 32 Ayrton Zonda 9 FX units; 12 Chauvet Professional Color STRIKE Ms; 12 Chroma-Q Color Force 72s and Chroma-Q Color Force 48s; and eight ETC Fos4 PL 16s panels.
 Atmospheric effects were provided by four SmokeFactor Tour hazers.

 Control was provided by two MA Lighting grandMA2 Full-Sizes, one grandMA light, and five grandMA 3 NPUs, running in 2 mode.
 Networking featured eight Pathway Connectivity Octo eight-port gateways and seven Pathway Via 12 gigabit Ethernet switches.
 Gear was hung using Tyler GT truss.
-"We had over 30 universes of direct-to-fixture Art-Net control on top of the almost 50 universes on standard DMX," Edmondson says.
-"We also tied into the building's existing control network for control of the house, which gave us another layer."
-Production rigging and equipment were provided by Steve Robinson, general manager, of SGPS' Boston office.
+Designing the system was fairly straightforward even if the project was daunting.